+This Code is for internal use only of Bladex an d does not represent an n admission, by or on be half of Bladex, of any fact , circumstance, or legal conclusion.

 This Code is for internal use only of Bladex and does not represent an admission, by or on behalf of Bladex, of any fact, circumstance, or legal conclusion.
 I have read and understood the terms of the Code.
 I acknowledge the responsibilities and obligations incurred by me because of being Subject to the Code.
-Hereby expressly agree to comply with the Code.
+Hereby expressly agree to comply with h the Code.
+Chief Executive Officer

-Chief Executive Officer Chief Financial Officer Accounting Vice-president
+Accounting Vice-president